-The Wine Group (TWG) headquartered in San Francisco, California California belongs to the largest wine companies in the world, The origin lies in the winery "Franzia Brothers Winery", which was taken over in 1981.
-Thus, the right was also acquired to use the name "Franzia" (see in detail under Bronco Wine Company ).
-Since 2005, the married to a Franzia descendant Art Ciocca act as Chairman and David Kent as CEO.
-In September 2006, a strategic partnership was entered into with the GCF Group (wine exporter in France).
-A big coup was completed in 2008 when Constellation Brands the wineries Almaden Vineyards and Paul Masson, as well as the brand name Inglenook were bought for $ 134 million.
-The latter was sold in April 2011 to the director Francis Ford Coppola, who restored his winery Rubicon Estate to the old name Inglenook Winery renamed.
+The company "The Wine Group" (TWG) with headquarters in San Francisco in California belongs to the largest wine companies in the world, The origin lies in the "Franzia Brothers Winery", which was taken over in 1981.
+This also earned the right to use the name "Franzia" (see in detail under Bronco Wine Company ).
+Since 2005, Art Ciocca, married to a Franzia descendant, has served as Chairman and David Kent as CEO.
+In September 2006, a strategic partnership was entered into with the GCF group (wine exporter in France).
+A big coup was completed in 2008 when by Constellation Brands the wineries Almaden Vineyards and Paul Masson, as well as the Inglenook brand name for $ 134 million.
+The latter was sold in April 2011 to the director Francis Ford Coppola, who restored his Rubicon Estate winery to its old name Inglenook Winery renamed.
 Finally, in August 2011, the Australian operation Loxton Winery acquired.